SarthakMishra/codemap/docs/usage/commit.md

 # Or using the alias:
 cm commit

-# Commit with a specific message (skips AI generation)
+# Commit specific files or directories
-codemap commit -m "feat: add new feature"

-# Commit all changes (including untracked files)
-codemap commit -a
+codemap commit path/to/file.py path/to/dir/

-# Use a specific LLM model
+# Run in non-interactive mode (accepts all generated messages)
-codemap commit --model groq/llama-3.1-8b-instant
+codemap commit --non-interactive

 # Bypass git hooks (e.g., pre-commit)
 codemap commit --bypass-hooks